 Requesting a W1, W2, or W3 designation for your course

-There are three steps to getting your course approved as a writing-intensive course with a W designation in the catalogue.
+There are 4 steps to having your course approved as writing-intensive with a W designation in the catalogue.

-In your memo or supporting materials, please make sure the following is included:
+Between your memo and these supporting materials, please make sure the following is included:

-- Concrete writing- and research-related learning goals for the course (i.e., more specific than “significant writing and research is required” or “students will write frequently”)
+- Concrete writing- and research-related learning goals on the syllabus (i.e., more specific than “significant research is required” or “students will write frequently”)

-- List of the major writing assignments, indicating how much they’ll contribute to the overall course grade
+- Definition of the major writing assignments and how much they’ll contribute to course grade

 - Explanation of how writing assignments will (or could) be ordered as steps to a larger project or staged to build on each other across the semester (“scaffolding”)

-- Plan for direct writing instruction (in class) during the semester. e.g., mini writing workshops, guided revisions, in-class analysis of sample student writing, or discussions/lectures on specific writing topics.
+- Plan for direct writing instruction (in class) during the semester. (e.g., mini writing lessons, workshops, in-class analysis of student writing, discussions/lectures on specific writing topics.)

-3. Go to the online course proposal form* and complete a new course proposal OR, for an existing course, a revision proposal to add a W designation (and, perhaps, to reflect other changes).
+Step 4.
+Complete a new online course proposal** OR a revision proposal to add a W designation (and, perhaps, to reflect other changes).

-*N.B.
-Near the bottom of this form, there is a “Rationale for Writing Designation” box with the stipulation that “a separate application must be approved by the College Writing Program Steering Committee” for a W designation.
-Completing steps 1-2, above, constitutes that approval.
-In this box, AAC requests that faculty write a short but specific explanation of how this course will be writing-intensive, referencing the relevant Common Understandings.
-(Feel free to cut and paste from your memo to WACAC.)
+**N.B.
+Near the bottom of this form, there is a “Rationale for Writing Designation” button that notes “a separate application must be approved by the College Writing Program Steering Committee” for a W designation.
+Completing steps 1-3, above, constitutes that approval.
+In the associated open-text box, AAC requests faculty write a short but specific explanation of how this course will be writing-intensive, referencing the relevant Common Understandings.
+Feel free to cut and paste from your memo to the writing committee.